Beekasha/cli_movie_project/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/<github username>/cli_movie_project.
+Bug reports and pull requests are welcome on GitHub at https://github.com/beekasha/cli_movie_project.
+CLI_Movie_Project was created by Brian Kleiner for Flatiron School.

 ## License